FlorianFrank/FlorianFrank/README.md

 #### Other Hobbies and Activities

 :bicyclist: During the summer month I like to go mountain biking in the vicinity of Passau.
- :mount_fuji: I also like to go hiking in the mountains.
+ :mount_fuji: I also like to go hiking in the mountains.<br>
- :ski: and skiing during the winter.
+ :ski: and skiing during the winter.<br>
- :boat: :camera: Traveling  and combining my trips with landscape photography is also one of my favorite hobbies.
+ :boat: :camera: Traveling  and combining my trips with landscape photography is also one of my favorite hobbies.<br>
- :airplane: I'm currently working on my private pilot licencse and I'm member of the fire department of my home town.
+ :airplane: I'm currently working on my private pilot licencse and I'm member of the fire department of my home town.<br>